Maternal fetal care in Kansas City

 - Fetal surgery and intervention

-Our perinatologists are experienced in diagnosing, managing and treating a wide range of multifaceted maternal-fetal conditions.
-Our specialists are experts in obstetrics and gynecology and can monitor the health of both the mother and unborn baby throughout the pregnancy, intervening if any complications arise.
+Our perinatologists are experienced in diagnosing, managing and treating a wide range of multifaceted high-risk pregnancy conditions.
+Our specialists are experts in obstetrics and can monitor the health of both the mother and unborn baby throughout the pregnancy, intervening if any complications arise.

 Health conditions, such as diabetes or lupus, may worsen through a woman's pregnancy, threatening the mother and baby.
 Our perinatologists use special tests and treatments to ensure the mother and child stay healthy.
 Our specialists also care for complications unique to pregnancy, such as preeclampsia.

 Our maternal-fetal medicine specialists can treat conditions involving unborn babies using fetal surgery.
 Fetal surgery covers a wide range of interventions to treat unborn children's problems or complications that may arise during pregnancy.
 These procedures can be minimally invasive, involving needles or endoscopy, some of which we are able to do here at Overland Park Regional Medical Center.
 They can also be highly invasive surgical procedures involving the mother and child and require referral to specialized fetal surgery centers

 Conditions we treat through fetal surgery or medical intervention